istio/istio.io/content/docs/setup/kubernetes/install/minimal/index.md

 icon: helm
 ---

-Quick start instructions for the minimal setup and configuration of Istio using Helm.
+Follow this path to perform the minimal install and configuration of an Istio mesh using Helm.

 This minimal install provides traffic management features of Istio.

 ## Prerequisites